-Bone marrow transplantation, also known as hematopoietic stem cell transplantation is a surgical procedure where healthy cells from the marrow, are infused into another patient’s diseased or damaged bone marrow.
-Bone marrow transplantation can also be used to treat patients suffering from certain types of cancer.
+Bone marrow transplantation, also called hematopoietic stem cell transplantation is a surgical practice in which healthy cells from the marrow, are infused into another patient’s diseased or damaged bone marrow.
+For the patients who are suffering from some other kinds of cancer, bone marrow transplantation can be used to treat them as well.

-● Autologous hematopoietic stem cell transplant – The bone marrow is harvested from the patient’s own body and injected where it is needed
+● Autologous hematopoietic stem cell transplant – The bone marrow is harvested from the patient’s body itself and injected where the treatment is required

-● Allogeneic hematopoietic stem cell transplant – The cells are harvested from a donor
+● Allogeneic hematopoietic stem cell transplant – In this method, from a donor, the cells are harvested

-Bone marrow transplantation is mainly used to help patients that:
+Bone marrow transplantation is usually performed for the patients who:

 ● Need high doses of radiation or chemotherapy